jason1642/project-two/README.md

 ## Project Two : Aliantra II - a bit closer to yahoo finance

 ## The sites main(and new) features
--Home page allows user to find a stock by either entering company name or symbol, to add to their watchList, limit 15
+- Home page allows user to find a stock by either entering company name or symbol, to add to their watchList, limit 15
 - Upon clicking on watchlist cell, it will take user to a different render where it shows more details about that company -News will be displayed in the middle and left side of the home page, upon clicking on it, it will take user to the news website
 - Ticker will display etfs in an infinite loop